noahpierau/bookofyo/README.md

 We are the one’s responsible for our futures, and it is only when we have the strength to risk our own greatness that hope is born into the world.
 All of us need help in our own liberation.
 Some of us have always dreamed of being artists or entrepeneurs, but feel trapped by the burden of college debt in jobs that rob our creativity.
 Some of us have dreamed of starting our own businesses, businesses with a social purpose, and we need to be given the resources and support to take the risks to make these businesses come alive.
-Some of us have skills that most can only dream of.
-We are great musicians, but we are crushed by our own self-doubt, by our lack of support, and we learn to stop trying, to stop dreaming of our own greatness.
+Some of us have skills that most can only dream of—we are great musicians, but we are crushed by our own self-doubt, by our lack of support, and we learn to stop trying.
+Most of us have stopped dreaming of our own greatness.

-Imagine a liberated world, a world in which children are shown how to discover themselves, not according to some stereotype or according to the profit needs of a capitalistic machine, but how to engage the life's quest, how to brave the struggles and suffer the pains of true adventure.
+Imagine a liberated world, a world in which children are shown how to floursih, not according to some stereotype or according to the profit needs of a capitalistic machine, but how to live their life to the fullest potential, how to brave the struggles and suffer the pains of true adventure.
 Imagine a world that encourages real solutions to hard problems.

 We are responsible for each other.
 Together, we can improve our lives and our world.
 If we can learn to love and care for each other, if we can learn to rest and rely on each other, if we can unlearn the myth of independence and replace it with the reality of interdependence, which is the way of the universe, we can heal the world.